NextronSystems/thor-manual/usage/other-topics.rst

 * Less than 2 CPU cores
 * Less than 1024 MB of RAM

-In Soft mode several checks and features that could risk system’s stability or could provoke an Antivirus or HIDS to intervene with the scanner are disabled.
-See :doc:`chapter Scan Modes <./scan-modes>` for a complete overview.
+In Soft mode several checks and features that could risk system's stability or could provoke an Antivirus or HIDS to intervene with the scanner are disabled.
+See :ref:`usage/scan-modes:scan modes` for a complete overview.

 Scoring System
 --------------